msalibian/MSC_Project/README.md

 <img src="visualizations/flow-combine-mod.png" width="450" height="300">

 #### Fit Classification Tree and Random Forest
+Based on the paper, we consider fitting the models under 2 analysis scenarios.
+In the first scenario, we use only features m1,...,m5.
+In the second scenario we use all the features.

 Run ["code/Train/main.R"](https://github.com/kenlau177/MSC_Project/blob/master/code/Train/main.R) to fit the cTree and rForest.

 Depends on cTree.R, rForest.R, and procedure.R.
 They can be found in: ["code/Train"](https://github.com/kenlau177/MSC_Project/blob/master/code/Train)